LLC Ownership Interest: Everything You Need to Know

 What Are the Different Types of Interest That Owners Can Receive?

 LLC ownership interests are not broken down into units of measure.
 An owner receives interest from the company as part of his or her agreement with other owners.
 Ideally, the Operating Agreement will state the percentages of ownership.
 Ownership interest can be stated as units or shares instead of interest.
 It should be expressed in the Operating Agreement how ownership interest will be converted, such as into units.
 Under that arrangement, each member would receive a certain number of units as their ownership interest.

 If units are used, an LLC can be seen as having characteristics of a corporation.
 Units are easier to manage than using percentages with regards to ownership interest.
 There are different types of interest that owners can decide upon, such as nonvoting interest, preferred interest, or nonvoting preferred interest.
 There must be detailed information in an Operating Agreement about each type of interest.
 Different units can be used to easily follow certain investments or property of the company.

 LLC ownership interest is an important decision to make when creating an LLC.
 It is important to state the details of ownership interest in an Operating Agreement.
 Having an agreement is important so that there will not be an conflicting information among members of the LLC.

 If you need help with LLC ownership interest, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.